1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Using the X75 with its UI is pretty easy to understand.
 The handle has 3 switches: the main switch, an auxiliary switch, and a lockout switch.
 The front is a bit heavy, but the handle makes it nicely balanced, right where you put your index finger.

-Of course, the lockout switch is used to protect you from accidentally activating the light, while the main switch is for power, and mode switching.
+Of course, the lockout switch protects you from accidentally activating the light, while the main switch is for power and mode switching.
 The Auxiliary switch is to (de-)activate the built-in fan, as well as switch between ECO and POWER mode.
 (Which I don’t really recommend doing).

-The Auxiliary switch has the largest button, and is located at the farthest end on the handle.
+The Auxiliary switch has the largest button and is located at the farthest end of the handle.
 The Main switch is smaller, sticks out a little more, and is closer to your hand.
-And Acebeam must have thought this through, like everything else on this light, but I don’t know if this was the best choice.
+And Acebeam must have thought this through, like everything else in this light, but I don’t know if this was the best choice.
 I would probably have preferred the Main switch to be bigger.
 What do you think?

 Acebeam also included a silicone heat sleeve that fits around the bezel.
 Again, Acebeam must have thought all these details through, because this is not just a normal silicon sleeve to protect your flashlight, it changes color when it heats up.
 I don’t really know the practicality of this, but there must be some.
 At least you wouldn’t burn your hands so easily.
 And I also figured that you can move the sleeve a bit more forward and backward so you have some extra protection.

 Acebeam is a well-known manufacturer that builds great flashlights; the X75 is no exception.
 It’s designed with lots of attention to detail, from the handle to the body, heat sinking, and basically everything you can think of.
 Well.. maybe…